dev-0x0/dev-0x0.github.io/_posts/2022-10-22-file-transfers.md

 This is part of a series of tutorials on file transfer methods for pentesting and CTF scenarios.

+_Disclaimer: It is necessary to disable any Anti-Virus (Windows Defender etc.) and also potentially any Firewalls on the Windows system for these transfers to work.
+It is highly recommended to do this in a safe, virtualised environment that is not connected to any public network or the Internet.
+You're responsible for the security of your own systems.
+These tutorials are for educational purposes only._

 # Linux to Linux File Transfer

 In this tutorial we will cover three methods of transferring files from one Linux system to another.